-During preparedness planning or in an actual response, these Federal agencies, consistent with their legal authorities and capabilities, may be called upon to provide assistance in their respective areas of expertise, as indicated in this section.
-Additionally, some of these agencies also have duties relating to the restoration, rehabilitation, replacement, or acquisition of equivalent natural resources injured or lost as a result of such discharge or release.
+During preparedness planning or in an actual response, these Federal agencies, consistent with their legal authorities and capabilities, may be called upon to aid in their respective areas of expertise, as indicated in this section.
+Additionally, some of these agencies also have duties relating to the restoration, rehabilitation, replacement, or acquisition of equivalent natural resources injured or lost because of such discharge or release.

 To be responsive to the requirements of this plan, all RRT member agencies should plan for emergencies and develop procedures for addressing oil discharges and releases of hazardous substances, pollutants, or contaminants from vessels and facilities under their jurisdiction, custody, or control.
-All Federal Region 4 RRT member agencies should be prepared to provide OSCs/RPMs with assistance from their respective agencies commensurate with their responsibilities, resources, and capabilities.
+All Federal Region 4 RRT member agencies should be prepared to provide OSCs or Remedial Project Managers (RPMs) with assistance from their respective agencies commensurate with their responsibilities, resources, and capabilities.